EnMAP-Box/enmap-box-documentation/source/usr_section/usr_gettingstarted.rst

    a new panel.
 Here you can quickly change the renderer (e.g., singleband gray, RGB) and the band(s) visualized.
 You can do so manually using the slider or by selecting the buttons with predefined wavelength regions based on Sentinel-2 (e.g.
    :guilabel:`G` = *Green*, :guilabel:`N` = *Near infrared*).
-   The raster layer needs to have :term:`wavelength` information for the latter!
+   The raster layer needs to have :term:`wavelength` information for the latter to work!
 7. In the RGB tab, look for :guilabel:`Predefined` and click on the dropdown menu |combo|.
 You will find several band combination presets.
 Select `Colour infrared`.